History & How It Works

 VentureCat is an evolution of the Northwestern University Venture Challenge (NUVC), which was originally introduced in 2007.
-From inception, NUVC has distinguished itself from other pitch competitions around the globe by organizing competitors in industry-specific tracks, which leverages the rich expertise of distinct schools from across the university in both graduate and undergraduate programs, and awarding top teams with non-dilutive capital.
+From inception, NUVC distinguished itself from other pitch competitions around the globe by organizing competitors in industry-specific tracks.
+The track structure leverages the rich expertise of distinct schools from across the University in both graduate and undergraduate programs, and awards top teams with non-dilutive capital.

 Students apply to the program in one of five distinct tracks:

 - Consumer Products and Services

 - Life Sciences and Medical Innovations